Skip to main content

 Recommended expiration is 13 months to give time to renew each year.

-NOTE: When a CA certificate expires, the CA certificate must be replaced by a new CA certificate everywhere it is
+NOTE: When a CA certificate expires, the CA certificate must be replaced by a new CA certificate everywhere it is used,

-used, such as operating systems, browsers, and other software.
+such as operating systems, browsers, and other software.

-Months [23]: __
+Months [13]: __________

 Enter a filename that contains IP addresses and DNS names, or press ENTER to be prompted for this information:

 Enter one IP address or DNS name and press ENTER to enter another.
+Pressing ENTER on an empty line will terminate address entry.

-Enter a new IP address or DNS name: ___________
+Enter a new IP address or DNS name: __________

-Enter a new IP address or DNS name:
+Enter a new IP address or DNS name: __________

 Done collecting IP addresses and DNS names.

-Enter an optional two-letter country code where your company is located: __
+Enter an optional two-letter country code where your company is located: __________

-Enter an optional state/province where your company is located: __
+Enter an optional state/province where your company is located: __________

 Enter an optional city where your company is located: __________